Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 Comparison table of flight delay rights around the world

-Below, you can review a table outlining the various amounts of compensation you may be entitled to around the world:
+Below, you can review a table outlining the various amounts of a delayed flight you may be entitled to around the world:

 Need help with a compensation claim?Enter your flight details and submit your claim in just 3 minutes risk-free.Check Your Flight